dnielsen/vegnonveg/setup/Setup_AMI_for_BigDL.md

 ./start_notebook.sh
 ```

-This should launch the Jupyter Notebooks server on your AWS instance.
-Make sure your AWS instance is up and running, and enter in the token provided on your command prompt into YOURTOKEN.
+This should launch the Jupyter Notebooks server.
+Make sure your AWS instance is up and running.

-In your browser type in:
+In your browser type in, for example:

-**ec2-34-229-7-73.compute-1.amazonaws.com:8888/?token=YOURTOKEN**
+**ec2-34-229-7-73.compute-1.amazonaws.com:8888**

+If you are prompted to enter a password:

+**Password: deepblue**

 Try running lenet.ipynb.